Labels in Nobl9

 The following options are available:

-Under the label details, you can view resources that are labeled with it and remove this label from the associated resources.
+Under the label details, you can view resources that are labeled with it.

 The resource tabs display only resources you can access.